Gudensberg: Grifte-Gudensberger Kleinbahn

 Passenger services on the line were terminated on 31 December 1954.
 Thereafter, only a packaging machine manufacturer from Gudensberg used the line to ship his wares, and even then only weekly.
 The tracks were removed in 1980, and the railway embankment is nowadays used as a cycling and hiking path.

 Established businesses

-Dupon Biscuits, GTS Stanztechnik, Weber Netze, DPD Lager 34, Stolle.
+Dupon Biscuits, GTS Stanztechnik, Weber Netze, DPD Lager 34, and Stolle.

 Education

 The town has three kindergartens, two primary schools (one of which is in Obervorschütz), one comprehensive school with a school observatory, a special school and a media centre.